ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 ## Halfus Wyrmbreaker
 - Yes Lava Burst
-- Yes Chain Lightning Glyph
+- No Chain Lightning Glyph (Whelps die too fast)
 - Interupt Shadow Nova (Halfus should be my focus target)
 - Lots of Chain Lightning

 ## Theralion and Valiona
 - Yes Lava Burst
 - No Chain Lightning Glyph but CL almost always
+- Valiona stay close and stack for Blackout, Theralion stay spread
 - Try to keep Flame Shock on both bosses
 - If you get engulfing, get away from others.
 Then blast.
 - Stack on tail when blackout is cast for split damage.